closegps_fixed

 swimmers away from shore into deeper water.

-and high risk or rip currents along north and east facing reefs
+currents along east facing reefs through the weekend.

 PRECAUTIONARY/PREPAREDNESS ACTIONS...